ovrclk/akashjs-doc/README.md

 ##  Wallet Creation

-The below code examples show the process for creating a new Akash wallet using cosmjs, and generating new accounts which contain private/public key pairs and their associated addresses.
+The following code shows an example of the process for creating a new Akash wallet.
+The wallet can be used to access accounts which contain private/public key pairs and their associated addresses.

 A new wallet can be initialized by calling `Secp256k1HdWallet.generate` from @cosmjs/launchpad, and passing `{ prefix: "akash" }`.